qcif/cvmfs-setup-galaxy/README.md

 ### Supported distributions

-The scripts only work on Linux, since they use the _yum_ or _apt-get_ package managers to install the CVMFS software.
+The scripts only work on Linux, since they use the _yum_ or _apt-get_ package managers to install the CernVM-FS software.

 The scripts has been tested on: